Accommodative Insufficiency

 Treatment in India

-Accommodative insufficiency is a deficiency in the eye's focusing system that produces blurry near vision, reading headaches, and eye strain during sustained near tasks — even in children and young adults with otherwise normal eyes.
-Structured vision therapy directly improves accommodative amplitude and facility, resolving symptoms that glasses alone often cannot fix.
+Accommodative insufficiency is a deficit in the eye's focusing system, causing blurry near vision, reading headaches, and eye strain during sustained near tasks.
+Structured vision therapy directly trains the focusing system, resolving symptoms that glasses alone cannot fix.

 What Is Accommodative Insufficiency?